UniversalDependencies/docs/_fi-dep/xcomp.md

 punct(alkoi-2, .-5)
 ~~~

 Many of the complements with an external subject resemble cases that are analyzed as main verbs with auxiliaries.
-Both auxiliaries and `xcomp` complements share their subject with another verb, but only a closed list of verbs are analyzed as auxiliaries in TDT (see [aux]()).
+Both auxiliaries and `xcomp` complements share their subject with another verb, but only a closed list of verbs are analyzed as auxiliaries (see [aux]()).
 Note also that in auxiliary cases the second verb is the governor, whereas with `xcomp` the first verb becomes governor (unless the word order is inverse).